 No matter what your interests are, Central has a student group for you!
 Learn how you can get involved with groups and organizations at Central.

 The mathematics major at Central allows students to develop core mathematical skills (pattern recognition, generalization, abstraction, logical reasoning, modeling, analyzing and solving problems, reading and analyzing mathematical content), as well as the ability to communicate mathematics clearly and concisely in both oral and written forms.
 The ability to reason with quantitative information, solve intricate problems, and communicate the results to others are highly valued skills in any field.

 Learn more about mathematics in the course catalog.

 Students of mathematics at Central participate in numerous research opportunities both on campus, such as working on a senior thesis, and off campus through Research Experiences for Undergraduates (REUs) at a variety of larger universities.
 These opportunities deepen students’ knowledge of applied or abstract mathematics and prepare them for future careers or further study in graduate school.

 Central’s Vermeer Science Center was awarded the silver Leadership in Energy and Environmental Design (LEED) rating from the United States Green Building Council, the first LEED-rated building in the state.
 Students have direct access to classrooms and laboratories equipped with state-of-the-art instrumentation and presentation technology.

-Students are encouraged to study abroad with Central College to enhance their development as global citizens.
-Academic opportunities and internship programs also are available in Chicago, Washington, D.C., and New York City.
+Students are encouraged to study abroad with one of Central’s international programs to enhance their development as global citizens, or with partner programs in Chicago, Washington, D.C. or New York City.
 Learn more about Central’s study abroad programs.